-- 1. Open GIMP (if you don't have it installed yet, download it from the internet or ask your teacher). - Open the original map image, File > Open, rautjarvi\map.tif in the exercise\data/forestry folder.
+- Open GIMP (if you don't have it installed yet, download it from the internet or ask your teacher). - Open the original map image, File ► Open, rautjarvi\map.tif in the exercise\data/forestry folder.
 Note that the forest stands are represented as green lines (with the number of the stand also in green inside each polygon).

-- 3. Now you can select the pixels in the image that are making up the forest stands" borders (the greenish pixels): - 1.
-Open the tool Select $\triangleright$ By color. - 2.
-With the tool active, zoom into the image (Ctrl + mouse wheel) so that a forest stand line is close enough to differentiate the pixels forming the line.
-See the left image below. - 3.
-Click and drag the mouse cursor in the middle of the line so that the tool will collect several pixel color values. - 4.
-Release the mouse click and wait a few seconds.
-The pixels matching the colors collected by the tool will be selected through the whole image. - 5.
-Reduza o zoom para ver como os pixeis esverdeados foram seleccionadas em toda a imagem. - 6.
-Se você não está feliz com o resultado, repita o clique e operação de arrastar. - 7.
-O pixel que seleccionou deve ser algo como a imagem mostra abaixo.
+Now you can select the pixels in the image that are making up the forest stands" borders (the greenish pixels):

+- Open the tool Select $\triangleright$ By color. - With the tool active, zoom into the image (Ctrl + mouse wheel) so that a forest stand line is close enough to differentiate the pixels forming the line.
+See the left image below. - Click and drag the mouse cursor in the middle of the line so that the tool will collect several pixel color values. - Release the mouse click and wait a few seconds.
+The pixels matching the colors collected by the tool will be selected through the whole image. - Reduza o zoom para ver como os pixeis esverdeados foram seleccionadas em toda a imagem. - Se você não está feliz com o resultado, repita o clique e operação de arrastar. - O pixel que seleccionou deve ser algo como a imagem mostra abaixo.

-- 4. Se não está feliz com o resultado, repita o clique e operação de arrastar. - 1.
-Copy (Ctrl+C or Edit $\triangleright$ Copy) the selected pixels. - 2.
-And paste the pixels directly as a new layer (Edit ► Paste as ► New Layer).
-GIMP will display the pasted pixels as a new layer (Pasted Layer) in the Layers panel. - 3.
-Click the "eye" icon next to the original image layer to switch it off, so that only the Pasted Layer is visible:
+Se não está feliz com o resultado, repita o clique e operação de arrastar.

+- Copy (Ctr+C) the selected pixels. - And paste the pixels directly (Ctr+V), GIMP will display the pasted pixels as a new temporary layer in the Layers Brushes panel as a Floating Selection (Pasted Layer). - Right click that temporary layer and select To New Layer. - Click the "eye" icon next to the original image layer to switch it off, so that only the Pasted Layer is visible:

-5. Finally, select File ► Export As..., set Select File Type (By Extension) as a TIFF image, select the digitizing folder and name it rautjarvi\map\green.tif.
+• Finally, select File ► Export..., set Select File Type (By Extension) as a TIFF image, select the digitizing folder and name it rautjarvi\map\green.tif.
 Select no compression when asked.